 Steeped in magic, shrouded in mist, the 41-island archipelago of Chiloé is that proverbial world apart, isolated not so much by distance from the mainland as by the quirks of history.
-Almost all of the island's 130,000 residents are descendants of a seamless blending of colonial and indigenous cultures, a tradition that entwines farming and fishing, devout Catholicism and spirits of good and
+It’s also fast becoming one of Chile’s favorite travel destinations.
+Chiloé is packed with fascinating nature, from wild beaches to thick, temperate forests.
+Opportunities abound for trekking, horseback riding,

 Originally inhabited by the indigenous Chono people, Chiloé was gradually taken over by the Huilliche.
 Though Chiloé was claimed as part of Spain's empire in the 1550s, colonists dismissed the archipelago as a backwater despite its strategic importance.
 The 1598 rebellion by the Mapuche people on the mainland drove a contingent of Spanish settlers to the isolated safety of Chiloé.
 Left to their own devices, Spaniards and Huilliche lived and worked side by side.
-Their society was built on the concept of minga, a help-thy-neighbor spirit in the best tradition of the barn raisings and quilting bees in pioneer America.
-The outcome was a culture neither Spanish nor indigenous, but Chilote, a quintessential mestizo society.
+Their society was built on the concept of minga, a help-thy-neighbor spirit resembling traditions of pioneer America, such as barn raisings and quilting bees.
+The outcome was a culture neither Spanish nor indigenous, but Chilote—a quintessential mestizo society.